 Site 3: Jodhpur, INDIA

 Jodhpur is the second-largest city in the Indian state of Rajasthan and is a popular tourist destination featuring magnificent palaces, forts and temples.
 Set in the stark landscape of the Thar Desert, the city is characterized by a hot, arid climate due to its very high potential for evaporation of water and depletion of groundwater.
 It faces the compounding climate-related risks of cyclic droughts, extreme heat and building water stress.
 In partnership with the Risk & Resilience Institute (RRI), a team of emerging professionals from the Confederation of Risk Reduction Professionals (CRRP) in India will study the vernacular architectural practices and traditional water management systems to modify extreme temperatures, protect citizens from solar radiation and cope with water scarcity.
 Further collaboration with Mahila Housing Trust (MHT) will overcome inequalities and empower women to participate in the design, planning and implementation of climate actions.
-By joining forces with the National Research Development Corporation (NRDC) and local municipal corporations, the team aims to use this project’s findings to build a culturally-sensitive Heat Action Plan (HAP) for the city of Jodhpur.
+By joining forces with the Natural Resources Defense Council India (NRDC) and local municipal corporations, the team aims to use this project’s findings to build a culturally-sensitive Heat Action Plan (HAP) for the city of Jodhpur.
 This will help mitigate heat events in the Jodhpur area that are likely to increase soon.

 Site 4: Tuti Island, SUDAN